 - 1. If not already installed, carefully plug the white cable connector into the slot in the motor.
-Orient the motor so the plug is either on the right side or on the bottom to white plug to the motor and seal the joint.
+Orient the motor so white plug to the motor and seal the joint. - 2.

 are tightened against the flat on the shaft.
 Tightening the set screw against the round part of the shaft can gall the shaft and make it impossible to remove from the coupling later